-NDAD will award a $5,000 Faye Gibbens Memorial Grant to an agency/organization to be used for a health, welfare, social service or educational purpose for at-risk populations.
+NDAD awards at least one $5,000 Gibbens Memorial Grant annually to an agency/organization to be used for a health, welfare, social service or educational purpose for at-risk populations.

-Inspired by their son, Mike, who was born with cerebral palsy, Faye Gibbens and her husband, Ron, built the charitable nonprofit from a small Grand Forks parental support group to a statewide charitable nonprofit helping North Dakotans with a variety of disabilities and health challenges.
+Inspired by their son, Mike, who was born with cerebral palsy, Faye and Ron built NDAD from a small Grand Forks parental support group to a statewide charitable nonprofit helping North Dakotans with a variety of disabilities and health challenges.

 The group took root and gained official status in 1975 as the North Dakota Association for the Disabled, then became a 501c(3) charity the following year.
 The Gibbens' passion was to provide assistance to individuals in need.
 In addition to information and referral, NDAD's client services grew to include direct financial assistance, a free equipment loan program, and various other services.